From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Blog posts make excellent social media content, offering valuable information to your followers.
 Sharing blog posts on platforms like Facebook, LinkedIn, and Instagram drives traffic back to your website and reinforces your position as an expert.

-In fact, 92% of bloggers drive traffic to their blogs via social media content.
-This can expand your reach to audiences who may not find you through search engines.
+This is important because 92% of bloggers drive traffic to their blogs via social media content, and doing the same can help you expand your reach to audiences who may not find you through search engines.

 Helps educate and empower clients